babarrett/g80-9009/method-1-yangdigi-controller.md

 ### Unknown

-* *Apparently* does not require an additional power supply
+* *Apparently* does not require an additional power supply.
+TODO: test
 * Can the USB actually provide enough power?
 Likely only for the matrix scan + TMK functions
 * Do the built in functions, display commands (on the fly macro creation, calculator) still work?
+Likely not.
-* Lock LEDs (caps, scroll, num) might, ro might not work
+* Lock LEDs (caps, scroll, num) might, or might not work
+* What will the supply of these controllers be like in the future?

 ---
 ### Installing the card